svenhalvorson/party_page/_pages/home.md

 author_profile: true
 ---

-Sample document listing for the collection `_portfolio` LOL.
+Sample document listing for the collection `_portfolio` its coming from home.md